 - Melt 2 T butter or olive oil in a large skillet.
 I use a 12" cast iron or a good non-stick pan.
 When the butter is hot, add red peppers, celery and leeks.
 Season with kosher salt, black pepper and cayenne pepper.
 Saute until soft, about 5 minutes.
 Remove vegetables from the pan and set aside.

 - Add 2 more T of butter or olive oil to the pan and heat.
 When the butter is sizzling add the diced potatoes and cook over medium high heat until nicely browned, about 15 minutes.
 Allow the potatoes to brown completely on one side before you turn them.
 Add the vegetables and the fresh herbs to the potato pan and stir to combine.

 - When the potatoes are almost brown add the last 2 T of butter or olive oil to a second cast iron or non-stick skillet and heat over medium high.
 When the fat is very hot add the salmon and cook about 2 minutes until a nice brown crust develops.
 Flip the salmon and cook on the other side until both sides are browned.

 - Spread the potato and vegetable picture over a serving plate and top with pieces of salmon.
 Garnish with capers, lemon slices and fresh herb sprigs.
 Alternatively you can plate individually.

+The potatoes can be boiled, peeled and diced in advance.
 If you are adverse to dish washing you can make this dish with just one skillet, by taking turns, first cooking the vegetables, then the potatoes and finally the salmon.
 Or you can speed things up by using two skillets like I do.
 Start the vegetables and the potatoes in two different skillets.
 When the veggies are done remove them from the pan and set aside.
 Start the salmon in the second pan when the potatoes are about half way done.